 Josiah Spode II

-5 of 17 portraits on display in Room 13 at the National Portrait Gallery
+5 of 17 portraits on display in the Room 13 miniature case at the National Portrait Gallery

 Josiah Spode II